 - Participation in physician specialty clinics

-- Preparation and training for APTA specialty certifications
+- Preparation and training for APTA specialty certifications and AOTA board

 We are currently accepting applications for the following residency programs: